GracielaQW/Google-Data-Analytics-Professional-Certificate-Summary/README.md

   *Data validation*

+  It allows you to control what can and can't be entered in your worksheet.
 Uses can be:
-  1. Adding drop-down lists with predertermined options
-  2. Creating custom checkboxes
+  1. Adding drop-down lists with predertermined options.
+Let's say our team has a spreadsheet that tracks everyone's progress.
+We can make a drop-down    menu with multiple options, like "Not Yet Started," "In Progress," and "Ready."
+Select the column, click "Data>Data validation."
+In the pop-up menuselect the "list of items" and write 'Not Yet Started, In Progress,Ready'
+  2. Creating custom checkboxes.
+Same as before but now select "Checkbox."
+Write 'Approved' for "Checked" and 'Not Approved' for "Unchecked"
-  3. Protecting structured data and formulas
+  3. Protecting structured data and formulas.
+There is option to reject invalid inputs by selecting "Reject Input" in the validation menu.

+  *Conditional formating*

+ Say we want to color code ste Status column from the previus example.
+Click "Format>Conditional Format", select cells to which the rule will apply.
+Choose "Format Cells if > Text is exactly" from the rules.
+For our first rule, let's write "Not Yet Started" and choose a color:red.
+Now all cells that have "Not Yet Started" selected from the drop-down menu will be red.
+Repeat for other status with other colors such as yellow and green.

 ### 5.3 Aggregating data for analysis.
 ### 5.4 Performing data calculations.